jlimadev/aws-certification-cloud-practitioner-notes/notes/aws-architecting-and-ecosystem/README.md

 Security includes the ability to protect the information, applications and assets while delivering business value trough risk assessment and mitigation strategies.
 It will also save costs from avoidable disasters and failures.

+> "Who did what" is nothing but traceability of action by any user on the system.
+It tells us which user performed what action on the system.
+Traceability is part of the Security design principle of AWS Cloud.
+So this is the correct option.

 Design Principles:

 - Implementing a Strong Identity Foundation: Centralized Privileges and Management.
 Rotate credentials often.